Sources for Electronic Test

 (formerly Precision Audio Services), or John Bau, and you will

 discover that in a former life John was an expert speaker

 These sources are listed in alphabetical order.
 I

 have done business with each of them.

-http://www.usimperio.com I have purchased manuals from them
+equipment and consumer electronics.
+I have purchased a number of manuals from

 all the features and information on my personal web site